-Please join us for a round table discussion on this topic at 9:00 am on Thursday, October 31st, at the University Club of St. Paul.
+Please join us for a round table discussion over Zoom on Karl Marx and how to critique capitalism at 9:00 am (CST) on Tuesday, March 28.